wp-plugins/quick-featured-images/README.txt

 Yes.
 It works either activated for all sites (network wide) or activated in each single site.
 It changes only the posts of the site where you use it.

+= Why does the plugin say "No matches found" after confirmation? =

+This could be the case if the images were not uploaded via WordPress' own media uploader.
+If you have uploaded images via FTP or other ways the plugin can not find images.

+It does not matter where the images are stored on your server.
+They can be in any folder.
+But they have to be uploaded via WordPress' own media uploader to be found by this plugin.
+IF this is the case the plugin will work fine.

 = Why are there sometimes strange search results with custom taxonomies? =

 The search for custom taxonomy terms could lead to surprising results.
 The reason is custom taxonomies can be used in many different ways.
 It is not possible to catch them all in one single code expression.
 If you should be unsatisfied with the result try other filters to get the result you want.